Zeyu-Li/figma-docs/README.md

 ## Helpful commands/Shortcuts

 * The most helpful command is <kbd>ctrl-p</kbd> to access the quick search menu.
-Using this you can search for any action/feature you want to preform instead of digging through the UI.
+Using this you can search for any action/feature you want to perform instead of digging through the UI.
 The example below shows this feature

   ![search](img/search.png)